 - 4.Use Edge Impulse for Linux for Linux targets

-This deploy option lets you turn your impulse into a fully optimized source code that can be further customized and integrated with your application.
-This option supports the following libraries:
+These deployment options let you turn your impulse into a fully optimized source code that can be further customized and integrated with your application.
+The customizable library packages all of your signal processing blocks, configuration and machine learning blocks into a single package with all available source code.
+Edge Impulse supports the following libraries (depending on your dataset's sensor type):

-For this option, you can use a ready-to-go binary for your development board that bundles signal processing blocks, configuration and learning blocks up into a single package.
-This option is currently only available for fully supported development boards as shown in the image below:
+For these deployment options, you can use a ready-to-go binary for your development board that bundles signal processing blocks, configuration and machine learning blocks into a single package.
+This option is available for fully supported development boards.

 Pre-built firmware for fully supported development boards.